 Question 23 Which principles should be used in the design of the governance arrangements for the proposed Education Workforce Council for Scotland?

 Question 24 By what name should the proposed Education Workforce Council for Scotland be known?

+“Scottish Educators Council” or “Scottish Education Workforce Council”

+Compiled from parental comments on behalf of CAPC, Liz Green, 05/12/2017